hughsie/libxmlb/README.md

 be larger than the original XML file.
 This isn't important; the fast query speed and the ability to mmap strings without copies more than makes up for the larger on-disk size.
-If you want to compress your XML, this library probably isn't for you -- just use gzip -- its gives you an almost a perfect compression ratio for data like this.
+If you want to compress your XML, this library probably isn't for you -- just use gzip -- it gives you an almost a perfect compression ratio for data like this.

 For example: